-Championship Classification Р 1 2 3 4 5 6 7 8 9 10+ or New Team Value of C % 70 75 80 85 90 95 100 105 110 115
+Championship Classification Ρ 1 2 3 4 5 6 7 8 9 10+ or New Team Value of C % 70 75 80 85 90 95 100 105 110 115

-- b.
-The change in ATR limits applicable to a Competitor after the start of the first ATP will be applied pro-rata according to the time remaining in the ATP during which the change occurs.
-At its absolute discretion and following a request from the Competitor the FIA may permit over or under use of available Restricted Aerodynamic testing in the ATP during which the change occurred to be amortised or absorbed over the subsequent ATP. - c.
+Aerodynamic testing in the ATP during which the change occurred to be amortised or absorbed over the subsequent ATP.

+- c.
 In the event that the Championship order established at 30 June is subsequently changed following revisions to the results of an Event or Events and therefore the limits applicable to certain Competitors change, the FIA will require Competitors to adjust Restricted Aerodynamic testing in order to comply with the revised limits from the start of the next ATP.
-At its absolute discretion the FIA may require or permit over or under use of available Restricted Aerodynamic testing in the ATP

-- during which the change occurred to be amortised or absorbed before the end of the year. - d.
+At its absolute discretion the FIA may require or permit over or under use of available Restricted Aerodynamic testing in the ATP during which the change occurred to be amortised or absorbed before the end of the year. - d.
 Each Competitor shall report to the FIA details of its RWTT and RCFDs for the preceding ATP within 14 days of the end of that ATP.
 The data must be provided in the exact format specified by the FIA, details of which may be found in the Appendix to the Technical and Sporting Regulations. - e.
 Digital wind tunnel image files in colour and with sufficient unobstructed field of view of the wind tunnel working section to include the entire model must be recorded, referenced to other data collected and a copy saved including a unique time stamp to at least one second accuracy for the start of each individual run.